Saving & Spending Budgeting & Expenses

 For more details, read our Rocket Money review.

-Simplifi is a web-based personal finance app by Quicken that helps you track your income and expenses in real time.
+Simplifi is a personal finance app by Quicken that helps you track your income and expenses in real time.
 It also offers goal creation, spending plans, and watch lists.
-Simplifi costs $2.99 per month, billed annually.
+Simplifi costs $5.99 per month, billed annually, and while there's no free version, it does have a 30-day free trial.

 For more details, read our Simplifi review.

-Digit is a savings app that helps you focus on budgeting, saving, and investing.
+Oportun (formerly known as Digit) is a savings app that helps you focus on budgeting, saving, and investing.
 It allows you to allocate your paycheck by moving money into a secure account so you don’t accidentally spend what you have before you pay your bills or invest.
-Digit offers a 30-day free trial.
-It then costs $5 per month.
+Digit offers a 30-day free trial and costs $5 per month after that.

-For more details, check out our Digit review.
+For more details, read our Oportun (formerly known as Digit) review.